 Extra Benefits of Medicare Advantage Plans

-Medicare Advantage Plans often times come with extra benefits, like free dental cleanings, hearing exams, and eye exams.
+Medicare Advantage plans often come with “extra” benefits, like free dental cleanings, hearing exams, and eye exams.
 You could also get a benefit that includes free gym memberships.

-While these are nice perks, the dental, vision, and hearing benefits are very limited (usually with a yearly benefit maximum of around $500), and the gyms included may not necessarily include the gym you want to go to.
+While these are nice perks, the dental, vision and hearing benefits are very limited (usually with a yearly benefit maximum of around $500), and the gyms included may not necessarily include the gym you want to visit.

 These benefits are best treated as “nice to have” features, and they shouldn’t be the deciding factor as to which plan you choose.
 After all, these are health insurance plans, and their merits should be based on how well they cover your health expenditures.

 Is a Medicare Supplement better than Medicare Advantage?

 Neither Medicare Supplement nor Medicare Advantage is “better” than the other.
 Ultimately, it is a matter of personal preference and coverage needs.

 Many seniors opt for a Medicare Supplement plan because they know exactly how much they’ll spend each year, they can see their favorite doctors and physicians, and it’s predictable.

 However, a growing number of individuals like the lower premium and supplemental benefits that come with many Medicare Advantage options.

 The only way to know for sure what is best for you is to compare your options and make an informed decision.
 That’s where we come in!
 Our team of experts can help you explore what plans are available in your county and find out what type of coverage would work best for your individual circumstances.